 Canada also offers provincial nomination programs that are run by the individual provinces.
 Provinces can offer jobs and nominate workers which helps in the path to Permanent Residency as provincial nominations can fetch extra points under Canada’s Federal Express Entry Program.
 In some provinces (e.g. Ontario), International Masters Graduates are eligible to apply for provincial nomination without any job offer.

 Canada’s economic Immigration Program for permanent residency is called Express Entry, which is a point system based program.
 Under Express Entry, points are awarded for education, age, English language skills, work experience, job offer and some other factors.
 Immigration Canada picks out candidates from a pool of applicants based on their scores, skill shortages and employability.
 It’s a competitive program as the scores are relative.
 A student is better placed to score better under the Express Entry program due to Canadian education and a job offer.

 Canada has a stable economy and a healthy job market.
 Moreover, it provides excellent public and healthcare facilities.
 Canada is also considered one of the safest countries in the world.
 It has a multi-cultural society and is ranked 7th in the world as per 2017 Happiness Index.
 Canada is a great place to study, work and live.

-Ravneett Brar is an Immigration law and Anti-corruption compliance attorney based in Gurgaon, India.
-She is a founding partner at BIA Legal.
-She handles the entire gamut of US and Canadian immigration services ranging from employment related visas (H1B, L visa category, Work permits etc.) to investment related petitions (EB5, Canadian PNP programs) to family immigration based on spousal and parental sponsorships.
+Ravneett Brar is an Immigration law and Anti-corruption compliance attorney, with over 13 years of experience, based in New Delhi, India.
+She is called to the bar in India, Canada and United States and is a licensed attorney in all three jurisdictions.
+She handles the entire gamut of US and Canadian immigration services ranging from express entry, student visas, employment related visas (H1B, L visa category, Work permits etc.) to investment related petitions (EB5, Canadian PNP programs) to family immigration based on spousal and parental sponsorships.
 She is a member of American Immigration Lawyers Association.